Help first homeowners into the market

 Over the last 8 years, the Queensland Government has supported 69,000 first homeowners through the first home owner grant.
 Right now, it’s tough for aspiring buyers trying to get a foothold on the property ladder.
 Many young people expect to never own a home and First Nations peoples are half as likely to achieve home ownership than other Queenslanders.

-We want to make sure there are more ways to get into the market than the bank of Mum and Dad, so we’ve doubled the Queensland first home owner grant to $30,000 for new builds.
+We want to make sure there are more ways to get into the market than the bank of Mum and Dad, so we’ve doubled the Queensland first home owner grant to $30,000 for new builds and increased the first home concession thresholds on transfer (stamp) duty.
 This gives first homeowners help with their deposit while driving more supply into the market.

 We will also introduce new initiatives and measures for homeowners, including adopting the Australian Government’s new Help to Buy scheme for low and middle-income families.